-Figure 6: Histogram of ambient noise sound level in a 1/3-octave band centered at 500 Hz as measured on the Eider PAL.
+Figure 8: Histogram of ambient noise sound level in a 1/3-octave band centered at 500 Hz as measured on the Eider PAL.
+The red line is a Gaussian distribution fit to the data in a least squares sense.

-Figure 7: Noise budget as measured by PAL Eider south of Block Island in the 1/3 octave band centered at 500 Hz.
+Figure 9: Noise budget as measured by PAL Eider south of Block Island in the 1/3 octave band centered at 500 Hz.